Analysis: Bumpy road ahead for Biden’s infrastructure plan | Federal News Network

 The president resisted calls by business groups to pay for his plan with higher gas taxes and tolls, since the costs would be borne by working Americans and Biden had promised no tax hikes on anyone making less than $400,000.
 That’s according to an administration official who insisted on anonymity to discuss private conversations.

-Yet the decision to keep that promise likely dooms any chance of bipartisan unity.
+Yet the decision to keep that particular promise likely dooms any chance of wider bipartisan unity.

 Biden’s proposal would gut the core of Trump’s 2017 tax cuts — an affront to many Republican lawmakers, who would also prefer that infrastructure stay in a narrow lane.
 The corporate tax rate would jump to 28% from 21% under Biden’s plan, and a global minimum tax would be charged to prevent companies from avoiding taxes.